CyberFlameGO/svnpython/Doc/reference/toplevel_components.rst

 .. index::
    object: file
    single: input; raw
-   single: raw input
-   builtin: raw_input
    single: readline() (file method)

-Note: to read 'raw' input line without interpretation, you can use the built-in function :func:`raw_input` or the :meth:`readline` method of file objects.
+Note: to read 'raw' input line without interpretation, you can use the the :meth:`readline` method of file objects, including ``sys.stdin``.